Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 The stacks service already sends a stack resource ID HTTP request header to the deployments service.
 This will be used to enable additional validation in the Deployment engine to enforce these expression rules.
 It will also enable the return of extension configurations in the Deployment GET response for API versions that support it.
-The stack resource ID will be saved on the deployment metadata and this will be used to drive these features.
+This header is only needed for the initial deployment PUT, as its value will be saved on the deployment metadata and this will be used to drive the API behavior.
 For deployments that are not initiated by the stack service, the configuration portion of the extension details will not be returned, as no additional validation on language expressions is done, which means we cannot guarantee compliance to the ARM RP RPC rule that a resource GET cannot return secret data.

 Examples of expression allowance for the `kubeConfig` case: